-However, progress towards these targets has been insufficient with access to clean fuels and technology for cooking remaining a major challenge.
-According to the latest data, 2.3 billion people globally-nearly one in three individuals-still rely on three-stone open fire and other traditional stoves to cook their meals, using wood, charcoal, kerosene, coal and even animal waste (IEA, 2023) and hence remain in cooking poverty.
+Progress towards these targets has been insufficient with access to clean fuels and technology for cooking remaining a major challenge.
+There has generally been more investment, growth, and policy attention in electricity access (SDG 7.1.1) than clean cooking.
+(SDG 7.1.2.).
+Yet, according to the latest data about 2.3 billion people globally-nearly one in three individuals-still rely on three-stone open fires and other traditional stoves to cook their meals, using wood, charcoal, kerosene, coal and even animal waste (IEA, 2023) and hence remain in cooking poverty.
 Globally, the clean cooking challenge is most prevalent in Sub-Saharan African countries, where the access rate to clean fuels and technologies for cooking was only 18% in 2021 (Global Health Observatory, 2023).

-Counting with data from 53 African countries, the rate of access to clean cooking fuels and technologies increased at an average annual continent-wide rate of 1.76% between 2010 and 2021.
-While some countries have made significant advances (e.g. Cabo Verde, Congo Republic, Egypt, Eswatini, Gabon, Ghana, Lesotho, Mauritius and South Africa) the successes are overshadowed by the alarming slow progress in Sub-Saharan Africa, where reliance on polluting fuels for cooking has only dropped from 91% of population in 2000 to 82% in 2021.
-If current trends persist, projections indicated that by 2030, four out of every five people in Sub-Saharan Africa will still endure the health and socioeconomic burdens associated with cooking poverty (Stoner et al., 2021).
-Figure 1 depicts the progression of access rates across five Africa regions from 2000 and 2021, with arrows indicating the direction of progress.
-In some countries, arrows point backward, indicating that population growth has outpaced the annual increase in access to clean cooking fuels.
+Based on the World Health Organisation's (WHO) data on 53 African countries, the continent-wide rate of access to clean cooking fuels and technologies increased at an average annual rate of 1.76% between 2000 and 2021.
+Figure 1 depicts the change of access rates across the five African regions from 2000 to 2021, with arrows indicating the direction of progress.
+While significant advances have been made in countries like Cabo Verde, the Congo Republic, Egypt, Eswatini, Gabon, Ghana, Lesotho, Mauritius, and South Africa, progress in Sub-Saharan Africa remains slow.
+Moreover, in some countries the population growth has outpaced the annual increase in access to clean cooking, showing arrows pointing backward.
+If current trends continue, projections indicate that by 2030, four out of every five people in Sub-Saharan Africa will still endure the health and socioeconomic burdens associated with cooking poverty (Stoner et al., 2021).

-At a regional scale, the access gap between urban and rural areas has been widening in the last two decades.
+The transition to a more sustainable and equitable future requires addressing the widening access gap between urban and rural areas.
+At a regional scale, this gap has been growing over the last two decades, posing challenges to a just transition.
 The percentage of people in rural areas in cooking poverty decreased only by 5.8 percentage points between 2000 (86.6%) and 2021 (80.8%).
-Conversely, strides have been made in urban settings, where the population of those in cooking poverty appear to have fallen from 69.1% in 2000 to 58.3% in 2021 (REF).
+Conversely, progress has been made in urban settings, where the population of those in cooking poverty appear to have fallen from 69.1% in 2000 to 58.3% in 2021.
+This could be explained in part due to rural communities often lacking access to essential services, infrastructure, and economic opportunities compared their to urban counterparts, making it more difficult to rural residents to advance to higher tiers of access.

 Figure 1.
 Access rate to Clean Fuels and Technology for Cooking, 2000-2021.
-(Author's own elaboration based on World Health Organization, Global Health Observatory.
+(Authors' own elaboration based on WHO, Global Health Observatory.
 The figure uses AU regions and associated country classification.)

-The graphs in Figure One also illustrate the diversity of experience across Africa, with some countries already enjoying high levels of access (mainly LPG or LNG based) at the start of the period (e.g. most North African states, Capo Verde, the Seychelles, Mauritius and Gabon).
+The graphs in Figure 1 also illustrate the diversity of experience across Africa, with some countries already enjoying high levels of access (mainly Liquid Petroleum Gas (LPG) or Liquid Natural Gas (LNG) based) at the start of the period (e.g. most North African states, Capo Verde, the Seychelles, Mauritius and Gabon).
 Elsewhere, increases in the use of clean fuels as the primary cooking fuel appears to be principally attributed to a considerable decrease in the use of unprocessed biomass and a shift to LPG, driven by the growth of LPG programs in some countries (e.g. Ghana, Cameroon).
-However, the primarily reliance on charcoal persists and is increasing in urban areas of Sub-Saharan Africa, where it was used by 30 percent of people in 2021 (IEA, 2023b).
+However, the primarily reliance on charcoal persists and is increasing in urban areas of Sub-Saharan Africa, where it was used by 30 percent of people in 2021 (IEA, 2023).